 In my personal opinion, performance is still an open concern, as no benchmarks for big datasets have been publicly released, although we got very interesting performance results during the full session.
 The presenter used Apache Parquet format and, with just 20 lines of PySpark code running on EMR, we converted 1 TB of textual data into 130 GB of Apache Parquet data.
 This approach also optimized space occupation and query time, resulting in much lower costs.

-Finally, the built-in integration with Amazon QuickSight allows you visualize your data.
+Finally, the built-in integration with Amazon QuickSight allows you to visualize your data.

 Amazon Athena Use Cases

 During the session, Rahul Pathak presented two common use cases where Athena could be a game changer: